PostHeaderIcon How Long Do Pepper Plants Live?

 I’ve never tried pruning a jalapeno, though, to see if I can revitalize it — that’s something I’ll have to try this year.

-Although you really can’t grow them as a perennial, Capsicum annuum can have an extended season.
+Although you really can’t grow them as a true perennial, Capsicum annuum can have an extended season.
 If you’re growing your pepper(s) in a container, you can try moving them indoors when the weather cools down.
 Just keep in mind that your pepper still needs plenty of sunlight; without sunlight, all the warmth in the world won’t extend your pepper’s life.
 That may mean a combination of south-facing window along with some supplemental light (grow lights).

 Other Pepper Species

 The same general rules apply to the other species; they need warmth and plenty of sunlight in order to keep growing.
 In their native tropical environments, the plants can live multiple years.
-But even in South Florida, they won’t necessarily live all year around — we do get chilly weather, and even as I write this, I’m expecting freezing termperatures tomorrow night.
+But even in South Florida, they won’t necessarily live all year around — we do get chilly weather, and even as I write this, I’m expecting freezing temperatures tomorrow night.

 So how long do pepper plants live?
 While they may not be perennial in the sense of living years on end, there are varieties that can grow several years — if you have the right climate.